by Phyllis Meshulam

 When I taught this lesson again in fall 2015 with two new classes of sixth-graders, there were some hurdles I hadn’t faced the first time.
 In the spring, I was working with kids who had seen me come in a dozen times over the year.
 They knew me, each other, and the classroom teacher very well.
 In the fall, the level of trust was not quite as high-in me, in the power of poetry, and perhaps in each other.
 The students were more reticent to discuss the issues Rankine raised.

 The classroom teachers helped get students talking by broadening the discussion to include other forms of prejudice, such as gender discrimination.
+This can come in many forms, including sexual harrassment, which is still, unfortunately, particularly common in the workplace.
+For reasons like this, it’s important that students understand that using such an abuse of power is wrong and should not be tolerated.
+It’s also important to understand what to do if you experience this type of discrimination.
+Establishing that there are law firms that deal with gender discrimination and sexual harassment, such as DhillonLaw.com, is crucial to ensure that young people do not accept behavior like this from perpetrators.
 We also talked about how young people are often invisible to adults, or seem unimportant or are subject to scorn, just because they are young.
 There were a few kids in the class who were of different ethnicities from both their classmates and the majority culture.
 Several of these students seemed to opt out of the discussion and abandoned their writing early, I suspect because they just didn’t quite feel comfortable enough.
 Because this lesson requires a level of comfort and trust between the teacher and students, and among the students themselves, I think it works best if done once the class has been together for a while.

 Phyllis Meshulam is a poet, teacher, and coordinator for California Poets in the Schools and Poetry Out Loud.
 Her work has appeared in Earth’s Daughters, Natural Bridge, and Tikkun, as well as in the award-winning anthology Veterans of War, Veterans of Peace.
 She will be presenting at the 2016 AWP Conference and at the Split This Rock conference in April 2016.